digitallysavvy/group-video-chat/Guide.md

 ```

 ## Core Structure (JS)
 Now that we the HTML/DOM structure laid out we can add in the JS.
-We'll use [Agora's Video SDK]() to ssave of the time of creating our own WebRTC infrastructure.
+We'll use [Agora's Video SDK](https://www.agora.io/en/products/video-call/) to simplify the build and allow us to build scalable real-time video applications.
 The Agora SDK is pretty straight forward in how it works: you initialize the SDK, create a Client, use that Client to connect to an Agora Channel, and then use the client to publish the mic and camera streams into the channel.

 In the code below we start by importing the `AgoraRTC` object from the the Agora SDK.
 Next we set up a constant for our Agora App ID and load that value from our environment file.
 Next we'll use `cameraVideoPreset` to set the video profile for the local camera stream, we'll set similar profiles for the `audioConfigPreset` and the `screenShareVideoPreset`.
-For the [full list of presets]() take a look at the [Agora Documentation]().
+[Full list of presets](https://api-ref.agora.io/en/video-sdk/web/4.x/globals.html#videoencoderconfigurationpreset) from the Agora Documentation.

 Next we declare and instatiate an Agora Client, with an initial config of `vp9` for the codec, we'll set the mode to `live` and the role to `host`, but you can also set the mode to `rtc` and omit the role.